bimbipsubteam/bimbip-stremio/docs/guide/4-AIOMetadata-Setup.md

 ---
 layout: guide
 title: "🔎 4.
-AIOMetadata [Metadata & Catalogs]"
+Quả Cầu Thấu Thị"
 ---

 # 🔎 4.
-AIOMetadata [Metadata & Catalogs]
+Quả Cầu Thấu Thị

 **AIOMetadata** is the metadata and catalogs layer.
 It improves discovery by powering richer catalogs, search behavior, and integrations, so browsing titles in Stremio feels more complete and organized.